jay-pm/Tableau/README.md

 # Tableau
 **Tableau basics**

+*Factual data is convincing and visuallization is an incrediby efficient way to get your point acrros.*

 Tableau makes it easy to build beautiful, interactive visualization from raw data.
 Tableau is designed to be used by a range of business and non-technical users and also provides access to a deep computational ability for advanced data analytics.